 Michigan Window Tinting Rules and Regulations:

-• Restricted Colors: Silver and gold tint colors are not allowed to be used by the tint laws.
+- Restricted Colors: Silver and gold tint colors are not allowed to be used by the tint laws in Michigan.

-• Certificates: Manufacturers of the tinting film do not need to certify the film the are selling.
+- Certificates: Manufacturers of the tinting film do not need to certify the film they are selling.

 Consequences of Non-Compliance:

-• Citations: Violating Michigan’s window tinting laws can lead to fines and other penalties.
+- Citations: Violating Michigan’s window tinting laws can lead to fines and penalties.
 Law enforcement officers can issue citations if a vehicle’s windows do not comply with the regulations.
 The fines for non-compliance can vary, and repeat offenders may face increased penalties.

-• Correction Orders: You may be issued a correction order, requiring you to remove the illegal tint or have it adjusted to meet the legal VLT specifications.
+- Correction Orders: You may be issued a correction order, requiring you to remove the illegal tint or to have it adjusted to meet the legal VLT specifications.

 Tips for Complying with Michigan Tint Laws: